-NEW YORK (WCBS 880) -- Council member Joe Borelli and Staten Island parents are suing in federal court to reopen public schools shuttered by the city amid a spike in the COVID positivity rate.
+NEW YORK (1010 WINS) -- Council member Joe Borelli and Staten Island parents are suing to reopen public schools shuttered by the city amid a spike in the COVID positivity rate.

 Borelli said Saturday that he and the parents were seeking an emergency injunction to reopen schools, which pivoted to all-remote learning on Thursday after the city’s seven-day positivity rate hit a 3% threshold.

 “Mayor de Blasio and Chancellor (Richard) Carranza have continued to fail our children time and time again.
-Even though they had six months to prepare for this school year, they failed to do so and our children are forced to pay the price,” Borelli said in a statement announcing the lawsuit.
+Even though they had six months to prepare for this school year, they failed to do so and our children are forced to pay the price,” Borelli said in a statement.

 “Remote learning has proven to be a failure and now they have taken the extra step of closing the schools completely.
 This is utterly irresponsible and unacceptable,” the Republican councilman said.

-De Blasio has said he hopes to reopen schools as soon as possible with new safety protocols in place but that the city had an obligation to stick with the 3% positivity benchmark it set for temporarily closing schools.
+De Blasio said he hopes to reopen schools as soon as possible with new safety protocols in place but that the city had an obligation to stick with the benchmark it set for temporarily closing schools.